rajatbhattacharjee/People10CodeChallengeRajatBhattacharjee/README.md

 Challenges are time restricted based on which challenges you have accepted or have been asked to complete.
-Each challenge is ***restricted to 2 days and 4days*** for those who accept or would like to do all 3 challenges.
+Each challenge is ***restricted to 2 days and 4 days*** for those who accept or would like to do all 3 challenges.

 *Note: Use of third-party plugins other than those defined within project is allowed.
 But please take into account to demonstrate your strengths and